saleor/saleor.io-learn/intro/technologies.md

 ## React InstantSearch

 With [InstantSearch.js](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/js/) UI library from Algolia, we can quickly build a search interface in our front-end app.
 It equips you with a complete production-ready search ecosystem based on widgets that are fully customizable.
 Moreover, InstantSearch.js comes with many flavours, one of them being React Instant Search, which we will use in this guide.

+## PNPM

+[PNPM](https://pnpm.io/) is a modern, community-made package manager.
+It handles the installation, upgrading, and removal of computer software packages.
+It is considered an alternative to [NPM](https://www.npmjs.com/).
+It was built on top of it to simplify the installation process of packages in Node applications.
+PNPM follows the same principles as NPM but it has some additional features that makes it more powerful than its predecessor:

+1. PNPM is faster and more efficient.
+The algorithm of PNPM does not use a flatten dependency tree.
+It groups all dependencies by symlinks (or junctions in Windows), but retains all the dependencies.
+This approach makes it easier to implement, maintain, and requires less computation.
+Files inside node_modules are linked from a single content-addressable storage.
+2. It is more secure.
+PNPM uses checksums and verifies the integrity of its code before executing it.
+3. PNPM has built-in support for monorepos: multiple packages in a repository.

+You can easily install PNPM in your Terminal with `npm install -g pnpm`.